httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 | Dictionary-ID        | permanent | {{dictionary-id}} of this document        |
 | Content-Dictionary   | permanent | {{content-dictionary}} of this document   |
 |----------------------|-----------|-------------------------------------------|

+## Link Relation Registration

+IANA is asked to update the "Link Relation Type Registry" registry ({{WEB-LINKING}}):

+- Relation Name: compression-dictionary
+- Description: Refers to a compression dictionary used for content encoding.
+- Reference: This document, {{the-compression-dictionary-link-relation-type}}

 # Compatibility Considerations